When you see a conversion in a report, you might think: My customer clicked on this ad and then immediately purchased my product or joined my list.

 Scenario 1: You visit a car dealership without having done any research on which car is best for you.
 So, you chat with a salesperson about your options and then make your purchase.
 Chatting with the salesperson is the main driver of your purchase, not any action that came before this.
-This is similar to a post-click conversion where your click is considered the main driver of your conversion.
+This is similar to a post-click conversion in which your click is considered the main driver of your conversion.

 Scenario 2: You research cars for weeks online.
 You then visit a car dealership, bypass talking to a salesperson (because you already know what you want) and make your purchase.
-This is similar to a post-view conversion where your previous exposure to a brand is considered the main driver of your conversion.
+This is similar to a post-view conversion in which your previous exposure to a brand is considered the main driver of your conversion.

 Why is post-click more common?

 Post-click is more historically rooted in paid advertising — it’s the first type people used for PPC.¹